 For the Patient

-The Caretaker is a continuous patient monitor designed to help keep patients safe by continuously monitoring vital signs and providing a connection between patient and clinician, allowing for more individualised and timely care.
-Continuous monitoring through Caretaker contributes to safer, more restful hospital stays.
-The system is comfortable to wear and does not restrict a patient’s freedom of movement by having additional connected leads or cords.
+The VitalStream patient monitor offers a major step forward, providing beat-by-beat vital signs monitoring and a continuous connection between patient and clinician, enabling more individualised and timely care.
+It is comfortable to wear and does not restrict movement with any leads or cords.
 In measuring continuous non-invasive blood pressure (cNIBP), VitalStream eliminates intermittent cuff-based blood pressure checks, leading to higher patient comfort and safety.

 For the Clinician

 The care a patient receives in hospital varies according to their condition and so the monitoring of patient vital signs is very important to determine the clinical pathway for the best possible care.
 A clinician can only address one patient at a time, yet multiple patients will often be assigned to one nurse.
 By monitoring and automatically reporting multiple patients at once, VitalStream relieves pressure on nursing staff and provides clinicians with a continuous picture on which to base those important decisions.

 VitalStream sets a new standard in wearable technology.
 Clinicians can monitor patients vital signs on a tablet, mobile phone or an integrated monitoring platform.
 There is no need for wires and leads or confusing connectivity/network configuration.
 VitalStream is a continuous monitoring solution that enables hospital staff to maintain an up-to-the-minute picture of patient condition and provide early intervention and rapid response to deteriorating health conditions.

 “Caretaker’s continuous Blood Pressure Technology has tremendous commercial potential for use in the OR and many other applications.
 We were impressed with its motion tolerance in testing.”